Character guide

 Blood and Ash

-Secrets, gods, power reveals, and protective love interests inside a sprawling fantasy-romance universe.
+Protective secrecy, gods, power reveals, forbidden knowledge, and a sprawling fantasy-romance world.

 Reader FAQ